BrennaBelletti/nrf9160dk_krypton_sample/README.rst

-.. _https_client:
+.. _krypton_client:

-nRF9160: HTTPS Client
+nRF9160: Krypton Client
 #####################

-The HTTPS Client sample demonstrates a minimal implementation of HTTP communication.
+The Krypton Client sample demonstrates downloading AWS IoT certificates from Soracom Krypton.
 It shows how to set up a TLS session towards an HTTPS server and how to send an HTTP request.
+It also shows how to store certificates into the modem using the nrfConnect Modem Key Management Library and how to set up a MQTTS connection to a host endpoint using the stored certificates.

 Overview
 ********